shakeel-data/AWS-data-streaming-pipeline/README.md

 - Verify data landing in the target S3 bucket.
 The S3 sync connector will write files to S3, typically organized by topic and partition.
 - Make changes (e.g., delete a record) in the source database and observe the corresponding change records appearing in the S3 bucket in near real-time, confirming the pipeline is working.

+## 🌟 Highlights and Key Insights
+- End-to-End Real-Time Streaming: Achieved near real-time data ingestion from an Amazon RDS SQL Server database to Amazon S3 using Apache Kafka and MSK Connect.
+- CDC Integration with Debezium: Enabled Change Data Capture (CDC) on the source database, allowing the system to capture and stream only the change events (insert/update/delete) efficiently.
+- Fully Managed Kafka Architecture: Leveraged AWS MSK and MSK Connect for managed Kafka and connector services, eliminating the need to manage Kafka infrastructure manually.
+- Secure and Scalable Design: Ensured data flow through private subnets using VPC endpoints, IAM-based authentication, and fine-grained access controls for secure data movement.
+- Real-Time Verification and Monitoring: Successfully verified streaming via Kafka consumer on EC2 and observed structured output in S3, confirming full pipeline functionality.